AdrianRossouw/daemon-co-za/_posts/articles/2014-03-13-werewolves-io-alpha.md

 1. Only Chrome (and maybe firefox) is supported.
 The flash fallback for safari seems to be broken.
 1. We are missing about 1/5 of the audio files still, and for now there is a text2speech bot reading the script for the missing files.

-Also:

-I am freshly 'funemployed' and will be looking for the next challenge (remote to south africa only).
-Check out [my portfolio](/portfolio) and feel free to contact me if you have any questions.
 {% endcapture %}